 After some experimenting, the guys also began using a small reciprocating saw, and even a table saw, to cut the insulation to size.
 I had my doubts about the table saw, but Phil said the Roxul cut easily, and it really didn’t seem to kick up a lot of dust (although he did wear a dust mask for protection).

 Once the first layer of Roxul (2 inches thick) was in place, we could then install a second, 3-inch layer on the top of it.
-After a lot of research, and even posting a question on Green Building Advisor, we decided to go with the Rodenhouse fastener (Plasti-Grip PMF) shown in Image #4 below.
+After a lot of research, and even posting a question on Green Building Advisor, we decided to go with the Rodenhouse fastener (Plasti-Grip PMF) shown in Image #4 in the Photo Gallery at the top of the page.

 These really are easy to install.
 Using a hammer drill with a 5/16-inch masonry bit, the guys drilled a hole to the depth of the fastener, then tapped the PMF fastener home with a hammer.
 It’s a genuinely straightforward process.
 Sometimes a fastener wouldn’t sit perfectly, but as long as a majority of the fasteners on each board did, it didn’t seem to be a problem.
 Based on what I read online, they were much easier to work with than Tapcon or similar concrete screws.